z3h4/useful-commands/HTML & CSS/css.md

 # Layout

+### The Box Model

+- When rendering an HTML document, the browser puts each element inside a box.
+The box contains four areas: the content area, the padding area, the border area and the margin area.
+- Padding is the space between the border and the content area.
+Margin is the space outside of an element and should be used to separate elements from each other.
+- Margin collapsing happens when the top and bottom margins of elements are combined into a single margin.
+The size of the margin is equal to the largest of the two margins.
+  - This does not happen on left and right margins.
+Only top and bottom margins.
+  - The margins of floating and absolutely positioned elements never collapse.

 ### Sizing Elements

 - By default, the width and height properties are applied to the content box.
 So paddings and borders increase the size of the visible box.